Watch the video below for an explanation about why the Metra Electric Line schedule is being changed to accomodate PTC.

 PTC and Funding

 Nationally, the cost to carry out the PTC mandate is estimated to exceed $10 billion, including $3.48 billion for commuter railroads.
 PTC implementation is expected to cost Metra between $350 million and $400 million.

-To date, Metra has spent $152 million in capital funding on PTC and has $208 million under contract.
+To date, Metra has spent $182 million in capital funding on PTC .
 Metra is counting on additional state and federal funds to provide the remaining funding needed to complete PTC.
-In addition, the FAST Act authorizes $199 million in fiscal year 2017 to assist in financing the installation of PTC.
-Metra has applied for a portion of this grant funding.
+In 2017, Metra received a $21 million grant to assist with its PTC efforts, but it must cover the remaining costs with its already inadequate capital funding sources.

 Metra is responsible for installing PTC on all trains and along the five lines it controls – Metra Electric, Milwaukee North, Milwaukee West, Rock Island and SouthWest Service.
 Metra is on track to complete implementation by the end of this year, meeting the legislative deadline.